massalabs/massa/docs/technical-doc/storage.md

 Consensus and Graph only manage blocks.

-Each block managed by `Consensus/Graph` ia accompanied by its specific instance of `Storage` that owns references to:
+Each block managed by `Consensus/Graph` is accompanied by its specific instance of `Storage` that owns references to:
 * the block itself
 * the endorsements contained in the block
 * the operations contained in the block